krz4tw/Inverted-Pendulum-PID-control/README.md

 the angle of the pendulum.
 Its also using a salavaged photointerrupter as a limit switch.
 The motor is driven by an L298N Motordriver by an external power supply.

+A video of the system in action along with further explenations and questions can be found here: